tfietzek/iCub_Python_Lib/ReadMe.md

     - Methods to control the world port in the iCubSim-simulator (e.g. import simple objects)

 5. plot_image_processing.py
-    - Methods to plot matrices with OpneCV or Matplotlib
+    - Methods to plot matrices with OpenCV or Matplotlib

 6. YARP_image_processing.py
     - Image processing in the YARP-Network flow, e.g. prepare numpy arrays for receiving images from the iCub